 Working with vinyl siding

-We'll show you how to remove it, install new parts and then cut it, fit it and nail it back up.
-Most important, we'll show you how to make the installation watertight.
+We’ll show you how to remove it, and learn tips for installing vinyl siding new parts.
+We’ll also show you how to cut vinyl siding, fit it and nail it back up.
+Most important, we’ll show you how to make the installation watertight.

 While we’ll cover the basics, we won’t cover every detail you might run into with your own project.
 Most manufacturers offer complete instructions; ask for them wherever vinyl siding is sold.